mjdecker/mjdecker.github.io/_notes/programming-languages/variables.md

 # Name
 >  The most difficult part of programming is coming up with good variable names - Jonathan I. Maletic, Ph.D.
 * A string of characters used to identify some entity in a program
-* Exists for programmer, either helping or hindering program comprehension
+* Exists for programmers, either helping or hindering program comprehension

 # Describe this code:
 <script src="https://gist.github.com/mjdecker/8c0ad7103af933ca2c22fae158b31869.js?file=variable_naming_example_worst.cpp"></script>